 - 0.19 Effective disclosure requires that the ODPP has sufficient evidence to confirm the charge and the defence has sufficient evidence to assess the strength of the charge.
 This must be balanced against not expending unnecessary time and resources in producing evidence when the defendant is ultimately likely to plead guilty. - 0.20 We recommend a legislative requirement that disclosure in the Local Court should consist of an initial brief of evidence, which is to include the key available evidence that forms the basis of the prosecution case.
 This should provide a practical and sufficient starting point for the defence to know the prosecution case and to make an informed decision as to whether to plead guilty.
-It is not the function of the initial brief to provide all evidence that might be required should the matter proceed to trial. (underlining added)
+It is not the function of the initial brief to provide all evidence relevant to the case, nor is it to provide all the technical evidence that might be required should the matter proceed to trial. (underlining added)

-The semantics are important; the legislation has not adopted the term advanced by the LRC of the "initial" brief of evidence, but simply refers to "the brief of evidence", suggesting what is currently understood by the ordinary use of that term as to content, which is relevant if an issue of statutory interpretation should arise.
+The semantics is important; the legislation has not adopted the term advanced by the LRC of the "initial" brief of evidence, but simply refers to "the brief of evidence", suggesting what is currently understood by the ordinary use of that term as to content, which is relevant if an issue of statutory interpretation should arise.